alienmaiker/alienmaikers-custom-skybox/README.md

 2. extract `GameData` and put it into your ksp folder

 3. the mod's new path should be like `Kerbal Space Program/GameData/alienmaikersblueskybox`

+_you may notice that the color depth of the textures is too shallow (the colors don't blend very well)_ _i can't fix it_

+_this mod was reverse-engineered from 'pood's calm nebula' skybox_